Victordh/EvilHangman/README.md

 DONE Configurable settings

 Requirements:
-TODO Evil/non-evil mode
+DONE Evil/non-evil mode
 DONE Evil/non-evil switch (in settings)
 DONE High scores / stats of at least 10 games
 DONE Start gameplay on first launch
 DONE Configurable length of word (in settings)
 DONE Changing settings applies from next game on
 DONE Keep track (and inform user) of their progress (open letters, guessed letters, guesses left, etc.)
 DONE User can input letters via some on-screen keyboard
 DONE Only accept single letters as input
 DONE Ignore (and don't penalise) invalid input
 DONE App's front side consists of at least title, settings navigation and new game navigation
 DONE End gameplay when out of guesses or when word is guessed.
 Inform player of win/loss
 DONE Configurable amount of guesses allowed (in settings)

 Extra: